-Do you need to carry personal injury protection insurance?
-What is PIP anyway?
-While not common, it’s quite helpful in a few situations.
+Do drivers need to carry personal injury protection (PIP) insurance?
+What is it anyway?
+While not common, it can be very helpful.

 About PIP Insurance

 Believe it or not, personal injury protection (PIP) insurance was designed to reduce the number of lawsuits filed.
 It’s also called “no-fault insurance.”
 That simply means the insurance kicks in and works regardless of who has fault, and to what extent, in a motor vehicle accident.

 In other words, it’s simply available when you need it.
 Texas does not require you to have PIP.
 However, insurers must give you $2,500 as part of your policy if you don’t specifically reject PIP.
 You can pay increased premiums for higher PIP limits.